adamszaruga/modules/readme.md

 1) Write an run a program that requires all 3 files in this folder.
 When you run your program, you should see 3 separate strings logged to the console.
 	- This should prove that your require() statments will execute the code within each file, one by one.
-2) Require 3 files that export different things.
-Console log them to see what the values are
+2) Write and run a program that requires all 3 files in this folder.
+Have your program console.log() the values that get returned by each require() statement.
-3) Require a file that exports an array.
-Loop through the array and log the elements.
+3) Write and run a program that requires "array.js". "array.js" will provide an array to your program.
+Loop through the array and log its elements.
-4) Require a file that exports a add function.
-Use that function to add the first two program arguments
+4) Write and run a program that requires "add.js". "add.js" will provide a function that returns the sum of two parameters.
+Use that function to console log 1+1, 200+100, and 123 + 321;
-5) Require a file that exports a cat ascii and a file that exports a dog ascii.
-ALso, require a function that takes two arguments and randomly returns one of them.
-Use those three to write and run a file that will randomly return a dog or a cat
+5) Write and run a program that requres "dog.js", "cat.js", and "randomValue.js". "dog.js" will provide your program with a picture of a dog. "cat.js" will provide your program with a picture of a cat. "randomValue.js" will provide your program with a function that takes two parameters and randomly returns one of them.
+Use these modules to randomly log a dog or cat to the console each time you run your program.

 See, modules aren't really that complicated!
 When a module is required, it will run its code and return some value.
-It's up to you what to do with that module.
+It's up to you what to do with that value.

 ## Node's built in modules